-Standard 2: Understand your role as a foster carer

-Standard 3: Understand health and safety, and healthcare

-Standard 4: Know how to communicate effectively

-Standard 5: Understand the development of children and young people

-Standard 6: Keep children and young people safe from harm

-Standard 7: Develop yourself
+Standard 2: Understand your role as a foster carer Standard 3: Understand health and safety, and healthcare Standard 4: Know how to communicate effectively Standard 5: Understand the development of children and young people Standard 6: Keep children and young people safe from harm Standard 7: Develop yourself

-There is a strong commitment to ensure that foster carers have access to the right support and development opportunities.
+There is a strong commitment to ensure that Foster Carers have access to the right support and development opportunities.
 Training and development is an intrinsic part of fostering.
-Capstone SW has a clear expectation that all foster carers will participate in training offered by the agency as fully as possible.
+Capstone North has a clear expectation that all Foster Carers will participate in training offered by the agency as fully as possible.
 There will also be the opportunity for carers to undertake online learning.
-There is an expectation that foster carers will complete the TSD portfolio and this expectation will be endorsed by the Fostering Panel on approval.
+There is an expectation that Foster Carers will complete the TSD portfolio and this expectation will be endorsed by the Fostering Panel on approval.

-These opportunities will enable foster carers to meet the complex needs of the children and young people for whom they care, and to develop skills and knowledge to keep the foster family and the fostered children safe and protected.
+These opportunities will enable Foster Carers to meet the complex needs of the children and young people for whom they care, and to develop skills and knowledge to keep the foster family and the fostered children safe and protected.

-A typical training programme includes the following courses:
+- A typical training programme includes the following courses:

+- Attachment and Child development (Core training)

 - First Aid (Core training)

-- Safe Care (Core training)
+- Safer Caring (Core training)

+- Managing Allegations

-- Recording & Reporting (Core training)
+- Recording and Reporting (Core training)

 - Safeguarding/Child Protection (Core training)

 - Equality and Diversity (Core training)

-- GDPR/Data Protection
+- Internet Safety (Core Training)

-- Children's Education
+- Education and Looked After Children

 - Child Sexual Exploitation (CSE)

-- Therapeutic parenting

-- Behaviour Management

-- Children Going Missing
+- Sanctuary Seeking Children

-- Drug Awareness
+- County Lines and gang Awareness

+- Radicalisation

+- Mermaids Transgender awareness

+- LGBT

 - Working with Sexually Abused Children

-- Unaccompanied Minors

-- Attachment Disorder

 - Working Towards Independence

-- Stress Management
+- Promoting Positive contact

+- A Child's Journey Through Placement

-- HIV/AIDS
+- Therapeutic Parenting

 - Separation and Loss

 - Emotional Trauma

-- Preventing Placement Breakdown
+- Sensory Processing

 - Parent and Child Placements

+- Transitions and moving on